 Technology-specific emission factors

-This section provides the Tier 2 technology-specific emission factors for the plant type controlled air incineration (uncontrolled).Emission factor data are not available for all pollutants for this technology.
-Wherever an emission factor is not available, the emission factor used is identical to the Tier 1 emission factor to complete the table (PCB, Total 4 PAHs, HCB).
-This may, however, lead to inconsistencies between tables and within one table.
-Therefore, care should be taken in applying the Tier 2 emission factors.
+This section provides the Tier 2 technology-specific emission factors for incineration of clinical waste (uncontrolled), and should be combined with the respective abatement efficiencies provided in Table 3-3 if air pollution control systems are in place.
 Controlled air incinerator

 This subsection provides Tier 2 technology-specific emission factors for uncontrolled emissions from controlled air incinerators.
-The data are taken from US EPA (1993) and applicable for the USA.
+The data are taken from US EPA (1995) and applicable for the USA.
 When abatement measures are in place, the table below, in combination with the relevant abatement efficiencies (provided in subsection 3.3.3 of the present chapter), can be used to estimate the emissions.

-Table 3-2 Tier 2 emission factors for source category 5.C.1.b.iii Clinical waste incineration, controlled air incinerator
+Table 3-2 Tier 2 emission factors for source category 5.C.1.b.iii Clinical waste incineration, uncontrolled air incinerator